 • Submit one successful project

 The theoretical Green Belt Exam is a so-called open-book exam; it is allowed to bring an use handouts and books.
-The exam is in Dutch language and consists of multiple choice and open questions.
+The exam is in Dutch or English language and consists of multiple choice and open questions.
 The exam assesses understanding of the Six Sigma methodology, familiarity with Six Sigma techniques and understanding of Minitab output.

 The two submitted projects must meet the following requirements: